gvwilson/fiction/iffy/index.md

 the *Guinevere* was constructed from materials that could no longer be made, only repaired.
-Keeping her afloat was a matter of swaps and trades and patches, of scouring noticeboards in the Jungle to find tips that weren't self-replicating spamotage left over from the war, of swapping messages with other mechanics trying to keep their own ships running,
+Keeping her afloat was a matter of swaps and trades and patches, of scouring noticeboards in Hell to find tips that weren't self-replicating spamotage left over from the war, of swapping messages with other mechanics trying to keep their own ships running,